 Gordon Jackson, Head of Personalisation Products, Natwest

 Gordon is Head of Personalisation Products at Natwest.
-He is an established leader of customer experience and digital transformation through data, analytics, and marketing platforms.
-In his current role, his work is focused on improving the ability of Natwest to personalise customer experiences through advanced analytics and technology.
-He is actively involved in the development and execution of strategy to create partnerships and offer data products to the market.
+He is an established leader of customer experience and digital transformation through data, analytics and marketing platforms.
+In his current role his work is focused on improving the ability of Natwest to personalise customer experiences through advanced analytics and technology.
+He is actively involved in development and execution of strategy to create partnerships and offer data products to the market.

-In previous roles at Natwest, he has helped to scale an innovation start-up from 15k customers to a set of products that are used to create personalised experiences for all Retail, Wealth, and Commercial customers across the organization’s entire portfolio.
+In previous roles at Natwest he has helped to scale an innovation start up from 15k customers to a set of products that are used to create personalised experiences for all Retail, Wealth and Commercial customers across the organisation's entire portfolio.
 He has led a number of teams of highly skilled product designers, engineers, data scientists and cloud platform developers.